-About us
+About Africa-FINGERS

-Empowering Healthy Aging Through Science and Community
+Empowering Healthy Aging through Science and Community Engagement

 Dementia is becoming one of Africa’s most pressing health concerns, with cases projected to rise steeply by 2050.
 Africa-FINGERS is a pioneering, multinational initiative that aims to prevent dementia through culturally relevant, lifestyle-based strategies across Sub-Saharan Africa.